-The terms "we," "our," "us," "Company" and "Integra" refer to Integra LifeSciences Holdings Corporation, a Delaware corporation, and its subsidiaries unless the context suggests otherwise.
+The terms "we," "our," "us," "Company" and "Integra" refer to Integra LifeSciences Holdings Corporation, a Delaware corporation, and its subsidiaries, unless the context suggests otherwise.

 Integra, headquartered in Plainsboro, New Jersey, is a world leader in medical technology.
-The Company employs approximately 3,300 people around the world who are dedicated to limiting uncertainty for surgeons, so that they can concentrate on providing the best patient care.
-Integra offers innovative solutions in orthopedic extremity surgery, neurosurgery, spine surgery, and reconstructive and general surgery.
-Revenues grew to \$836.2 million in 2013, an increase of 1% from \$830.9 million in 2012.
+The Company employs approximately 3,400 people around the world who are dedicated to limiting uncertainty for surgeons, so that they can concentrate on providing the best patient care.
+Integra offers innovative solutions, including leading regenerative technologies, specialty surgical solutions, orthopedics and tissue technologies, and spine hardware and orthobiologics.
+Revenues grew to \$928.3 million in 2014, an increase of 11% from \$836.2 million in 2013.

 Integra was founded on a technology platform to repair and regenerate tissue with engineered collagen devices.
 The Company has developed numerous product lines for applications ranging from burn and deep tissue wounds to regeneration of dura mater in the brain and repair of nerve and tendon.
-Over the past 25 years, Integra has grown by building upon this core regenerative medicine technology, acquiring businesses in markets with overlapping customer bases and developing products to further meet the needs of its target customers.
+Over the past 25 years, Integra has grown by building upon this core regenerative technology, acquiring businesses in markets with overlapping customer bases, and developing products to further meet the needs of our target customers.